andreaseirich/ChatCompanion/README.md

 ## Safety Note

-ChatCompanion is designed to help young people recognize risky patterns and encourage seeking help.
-If you see a **RED** indicator, the "Need Immediate Help?" section will appear with resources for immediate support.
+A **RED** indicator means higher risk and requires attention.
+The "Need Immediate Help?" section appears only for RED risk levels.

 **Important:** ChatCompanion is a supportive tool, not a replacement for trusted adults or professional help.
-Always trust your instincts and seek help when something feels wrong.
-Talk to a trusted adult, counselor, or professional support service if you need help.

-For immediate help resources, see the "Need Immediate Help?" section that appears for RED risk levels, or contact:
-- A trusted adult (parent, teacher, counselor)
-- A professional support service (see resources in-app for RED)
-- Emergency services if you are in immediate danger
+→ Full safety & ethics guidelines: [`docs/ETHICS.md`](docs/ETHICS.md)

 ---